beelol/conway/README.md

 # Running the Application

-Execute the following command with ruby (Version 2.7.0p0) in a bash terminal:
+Execute the following command with ruby (Version 2.6.3p62) in a bash terminal:

     ruby main.rb

 You will then be continually prompted to advance time and be able to preview the effects of time progression.

+**This application is confirmed to run specifically with the following ruby version on macOS: (2.6.3p62 (2019-04-16 revision 67580) [universal.x86_64-darwin19])**

 # Loading Seeds